 Germany's Ceremonial Mountain Cattle Drives

-An average farmer will have several huts at different altitudes, and these may have small hay fields alongside for additional winter fodder, while the cattle live in fenced off areas which are gradually moved around to fresh grazing.
+Farmers usually have several huts at different altitudes, which may have small hay fields alongside for growing additional winter fodder, while the cattle live in fenced off areas that are gradually moved around to fresh grazing.

 In some areas as the cows are driven towards their winter stalls the milkmaids have a traditional call: